-Stein, C. H., Leith, J. E., Osborn, L. A., Greenberg, S., Petrowski, C. E., Jesse, S., Kraus, S. W., & May, M. C. (in press).
+Stein, C. H., Leith, J. E., Osborn, L. A., Greenberg, S., Petrowski, C. E., Jesse, S., Kraus, S. W., & May, M. C. (2016).
 Mental health system historians: Adults with schizophrenia describe changes in community mental health care over time.
 Psychiatric Quarterly

-Stein, C. H., & Faigin, D. A. (in press).
+Stein, C. H., & Faigin, D. A. (2015).
 Community-based arts initiatives: The science of the arts.
 American Journal of Community Psychology

-Faigin, D. A., & Stein, C. H. (in press).
+Faigin, D. A., & Stein, C. H. (2015).
 Community-based theater and adults with psychiatric disabilities: Social activism, performance and community engagement.
 American Journal of Community Psychology

 Stein, C. H., Hoffmann, E., Bonar, E. E., Leith, J. E., Abraham, K. M., Hamill, A. C., Kraus, S. W. Gumber, S., & Fogo, W. R. (2013).
 The United States economic crisis: Young adults’ reports of economic pressures, financial and religious coping and psychological well-being.
 Journal of Family and Economic Issues, 34, 200-210.